miladrahimi/phpcontainer/README.md

 # PhpContainer

-PSR-11 compliant dependency injection container (IoC) for PHP projects.
+PSR-11 compliant dependency injection (Inversion of Control) container for PHP projects.

+Features:
+* Singleton, transient, and closure binding.
+* Explicit and implicit binding.
+* Typed and named binding.
+* Constructor and Closure auto-injection for nested resolving.
+* Smart resolving using explicit and implicit binding and default values.
+* Binding using closures.
+* Binding to objects.
+* Direct class instantiating and dependency injection.
+* Direct function, closure, and method calling and dependency injection.

 ## Overview
 [Dependency Inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle) is one of the most important Object-oriented design principles.